mahedee/articles/ai/Adding-Speech-Service-in-Web-ChatBot.md

-# How to Add Microsoft Cognitive Speech Service in Web ChatBot
+# How to Add Azure Cognitive Speech Service in Web ChatBot

 ## Introduction